Earthquakes, floods, and fiscal resilience: Evidence from Croatia and Slovenia: Introduction

 \section{Introduction}

-Public debt sustainability is a central concern for small open economies, especially those that have recently undergone significant fiscal adjustments.
-In this context, natural disasters pose substantial fiscal risks by suddenly widening deficits and adding to debt.
-Climate change is projected to increase the frequency and severity of weather- and climate-related hazards, thereby amplifying these fiscal risks \parencite{IPCC2021SPM}.
-Ensuring that debt remains on a sustainable path requires not only sound economic growth and fiscal discipline in normal times but also resilience to rare but impactful events such as earthquakes, as well as to the growing risks of climate-induced natural disasters.
+Public debt sustainability is a central concern for small open economies, where fiscal space is often limited and exposure to external shocks is high.
+Natural disasters such as earthquakes and floods pose substantial fiscal risks.
+They can abruptly widen deficits through emergency spending and revenue losses, leading to rapid increases in public debt.
+Climate change is projected to raise the frequency and severity of weather- and climate-related hazards, further amplifying these pressures \parencite{IPCC2021SPM}.
+The challenge reflects the difficulty of managing economic systems subject to infrequent but highly disruptive shocks \parencite{ArrowEtAl95, LevinEtAl98, CarpenterEtAl12, Maler08}.
+A sustainable debt trajectory requires fiscal resilience to large adverse events.
+Quantifying it matters for effective fiscal risk management and proactive policy design in economies vulnerable to natural hazards.